Common Dreads

-Common Dreads is the second studio album by English rock band Enter Shikari, released on 15 June 2009 and 16 June in the US.
+Common Dreads is the second studio album by the English rock band Enter Shikari, released on 15 June 2009 and 16 June in the US.
 Recording of the album took place in late 2008–2009.
 The album was produced and mixed by Andy Gray at Arreton Manor.
 Guitar production was carried out by Dan Weller of SikTh.

 Background and recording

 In late September 2008, the group uploaded themselves performing "Antwerpen".
 They said the track would be recorded for the next album, which was planned for release in early 2009.
 Between late September and early November, the group went a club tour in the UK.
 Towards the end of the tour, the group released a new track, "We Can Breathe in Space, They Just Don't Want Us to Escape", which had been produced by Andy Gray.

 Enter Shikari began work on their second album towards the end of 2008 and started demoing songs in "The 'Low" (episodes released on YouTube by Enter Shikari showing their progress.)
 The new album was recorded in Arreton Manor situated on the Isle of Wight.
 Recording finished in late February 2009.